Helius/microrl/README.md

 4. If you want completion support if user press TAB key, call `microrl_set_complete_callback()` and set you callback.
 It also give `argc` and `argv` arguments, so iterate through it and return set of complete variants.

-5. Look at `config.h` file, for tune library for you requiring.
+5. Look at `microrl_config.h` file, for tune library for you requiring.

 6. Now you just call `microrl_insert_char()` on each char received from input stream (usart, network, etc).